Querying LLMs (Chatbots)#

 To get the benefit of the power of the GPU, we should use a larger model.

-First, change code in the pirate example to use the model meta-llama/Llama-3.2-3B-Instruct
+Change the code in the example above to use the model google/gemma-3-4b-it.

 Does this change the output?